dustinpfister/blog_posts/_posts/phaser-components-input-enabled.md

 Once the the inputEnabled bool of the display object is set to true, the input property of the display object will have a value that is an instance of inputHandler rather than null.
 In addition any event handers added with the events component, will now work.
 Be sure to also read my post on the [events component](/2017/10/26/phaser-components-events/).

+### 2.1 - The mkGraphic method that will enable input

 ```js
 var mkGraphic = function (game) {